 The Worst of Cartagena

-Cartagena is probably Colombia’s most expensive city, although it remains relatively cheap compared to similar cities in many other countries.
+- Cartagena is Relatively Expensive: Cartagena is probably Colombia’s most expensive city, although it remains relatively cheap compared to similar cities in many other countries.
 Check out the cost of living in Cartagena budget below for a full budget breakdown.

-During peak travel seasons, Cartagena can get very crowded.
+- A Lot of Tourism: During peak travel seasons, Cartagena can get very crowded.
 Vendors on the street and beach will likely never truly see you as a local and can get frustrating after a while.

 However, this is the same in any other major destination city, and if you are willing to deal with crowds for parts of the year and practice your best “No, gracias” for vendors, it’s really a pleasure to live in such a charming place.